nate-anderson/keybite/README.md

 }
 ```

 You just provide a JSON object with a list of variables and statements used to populate them.

-Keybite lets you cut down on network calls and capitalize on Lambda's fast execution times to make your app's IO simple and fast.
+A single HTTP request to Keybite can contain as many queries as you need, and you can reference query results before they are resolved.

 ## Auto-increment and map-style indexes
 Keybite has auto-incrementing indexes (insert a value, get an automatically assigned ID) and map- or dictionary- style key-value storage (you provide the value _and_ the key).